Take a guided tour of the night sky.

-Download the April-May star chart and use on clear nights in your own backyard!
+Download the June-July star chart and use on clear nights in your own backyard!

 Skywatching sessions are very informal and family-friendly.
 Each session is scheduled for two hours, but you can arrive and leave at any time during the session.
 During the evening, you might do any of these things: